Hannalysis/100DaysOfCode/README.md

 In short, when in doubt use console.log to track your variables, input arguments, and what is returned from functions.

 ------------

+--- Day 48 ---
+2024-12-05

+Today was another start of our team hackathon; the project, rock-paper-scissors.

+As mentioned previously inside this readme file, I have previously completed the [rock-paper-scissors project](https://github.com/Hannalysis/odin-rock-paper-scissors) in javascript before.
+However, I took a look inside my js file inside that repo, and saw my old randomizer code:

+    function getComputerChoice () {
+        num = Math.random()
+        if (num < 0.33) {
+            npcChoice = "rock"
+        }
+        else if (num > 0.33 && num < 0.66) {
+            npcChoice = "scissors"
+        }
+        else npcChoice = "paper"
+        return npcChoice
+      }
+As you can see, this code is not giving a fully even 1/3 split selection between the choice the NPC can make.
+And thanks to the improved randomizer code I utilised for my game randomizer selections I created just two days ago (Day 46), I could re-use my improved logic and edit that file.
+So that's what I did:

+    function getComputerChoice () {
+        let npcOptions = ["rock", "paper", "scissors"];
+        let randomNumber = Math.floor(Math.random() * (3));
+        let npcChoice = npcOptions.at(randomNumber);
+        return npcChoice;
+    }

+But outside of this minor edit, it was an intense day of planning, and helping my team learn some of the Javascript required for our presentation tomorrow.